Skip to main content Skip to secondary navigation

 NIH Common Form for Current and Pending (Other Support) Format & Instructions

 • Your My NCBI landing page (your page URL will be https://www.ncbi.nlm.nih.gov/myncbi/ ).
-On the lower right of your My NCBI landing page will be a blue Manage SciENcv hyperlink.
-Click it.
+On the lower right of your My NCBI landing page click the blue Manage SciENcv hyperlink.

 • Administrators: If you have been granted delegate access to any of your investigators, you will see their email listed on the lower right of your My NCBI screen under Delegated CV :.
 To enter information on your investigator's behalf, click on the relevant investigator's email.